This page contains general information on how to pay rent etc. For most other services you should call at or contact the

 - When paying at a post office or payzone outlet, always keep the receipt safe as it is your proof of payment.

-- If you are unable to use other payment methods you may also use a payment book to pay by cheque at the co-op office.
-(To make cash payments, you need to go to a Post Office or Payzone outlet.)
+- If you are unable to use other payment methods you can pay by cheque at the co-op office using your old rent book.
+(Cash payments should be made through a Post Office or Payzone outlet.)

 You can find information about the current tenancy agreement at the Lewisham Homes Tenancy page.